 Many patients with asthma suffer frequent bouts of psychological stress and anxiety.
 As a result, researchers are turning their attention to understand the links between anxiety and asthma, and approaches that may help.

-A 2020 study exploring the impact of group mindfulness therapy—using both MBSR and MBCT—in asthmatics found significant improvements in both anxiety and stress (Ainsworth et al., 2020).
+A 2020 study exploring the impact of group mindfulness therapy using both MBSR and MBCT in people with asthma found significant improvements in both anxiety and stress (Ainsworth et al., 2020).

 Anxiety is common within school-age groups.
-Although CBT interventions have had some success, they are not commonplace, and up to 50% of cases are still coping with symptoms when they finish.
+Although Cognitive-Behavioral Therapy (CBT) interventions have had some success, they are not commonplace, and up to 50% of cases are still coping with symptoms when they finish.

-Group sessions for mindfulness have proved successful at lowering stress and anxiety and improving attention in school settings where time and resources prevent individual sessions (Crowley et al., 2017).
+Group sessions for mindfulness have proved successful at lowering stress and anxiety and improving attention in school settings where time and resources prohibit individual sessions (Crowley et al., 2017).

 6 Activities for Your Group Therapy